laocaoshilaocao/Thesis_Project/README.md

 Dataset in use is Quake_10x_Bladder

-Pre_Processing code is written in python and can be run with
+Pre_Processing code is written in python and can be run with to generate x_matrix and x_count matrix
 ```
 python pre_process --dataname"Quake_10x_Bladder"
 ```